 - The fact that such professionals are employed or contracted by regulated actors can present a risk to program integrity and credibility.
 Clear rules concerning qualifications for performance of the relevant functions and management by independent and accountable professional organization are thus critical, depending on the nature of the delegated responsibilities.

 The definition of qualified specialists is unclear in the environmental sciences field, as many technical disciplines are needed to make sound judgments.
-Alberta legislation provides either exclusive right to practice (e.g. professional engineers) or exclusive right to title (e.g. biologists, agrologists) for specific professions.
+Alberta legislation provides either exclusive right to practice (for example: professional engineers) or exclusive right to title (for example: biologists, agrologists) for specific professions.
 The legislation requires organizations to have a system to review allegations of improper practice and to discipline members who are at fault, including suspension or removal them from the organization.